akka/akka-persistence-r2dbc/docs/src/main/paradox/durable-state-store.md

 ### Additional columns

 In many cases you just want a secondary index on one or a few fields other than the entity id.
-For that purpose you can configure one or more @apidoc[AdditionalColumn] classes for an entity type.
+For that purpose you can configure one or more @apidoc[akka.persistence.r2dbc.state.*.AdditionalColumn] classes for an entity type.
 The `AdditionalColumn` will extract the field from the Durable State value and define how to bind it to a database column.

 The configuration: